 Every pupil at Berkhamsted has the opportunity to develop into a confident performer

-Becoming involved in the Performing Arts at Berkhamsted Girls can benefit your daughter in many ways – from building her confidence and self-esteem to developing her empathy and compassion.
+Becoming involved in the Performing Arts at Berkhamsted Girls can benefit pupils in many ways – from building confidence and self-esteem to developing her empathy and compassion.

 Every student at at Berkhamsted Girls has the opportunity to be involved in the Performing Arts – whether that is as a performer or to support their peers as a member of the audience.
 Girls perform at the House Music and House Drama competitions and many opt to take part in numerous music and drama productions which take place throughout the year.